freenas/freenas-docs/userguide/storage.rst

 The default :guilabel:`Encryption Cipher` *Standard* setting provides good security. *Fast* is less secure than *Standard* but can give reasonable transfer rates for devices with limited cryptographic speed.
-For networks where the entire path between source and target computers is trusted, the *Disabled* option can be chosen to send replicated data without encryption.
+For networks where the entire path between source and destination computers is trusted, the *Disabled* option can be chosen to send replicated data without encryption.

 .. _Limiting Replication Times: